-Official opening of the Z-Summit 2023 by His Excellency, the President of Zanzibar and Chairman of the Revolutionary Council, Dr Hussein Ali Mwinyi
+Official opening of the Z-Summit 2023 by Dr Hussein Ali Mwinyi the President of Zanzibar and Chairman of the Revolutionary Council

 Zanzibar Tourism Summit is the first Tourism Expo in 2023 organized by Kilifair Promotion and ZATI.
-The Expo provides a platform for Zanzibar Tourism stakeholders to network. and build promote long business relationships with domestic, East African investors and international Travel Agents in the tourism industry.
+The Expo provides a platform for Zanzibar Tourism stakeholders to network, promote and build long lasting business relationships with domestic, East African investors and international Travel Agents in the tourism industry.
 The Expo took place from 23-24 February 2023 at Golden Tulip Zanzibar Airport Hotel - Zanzibar and His Excellency, The President of Zanzibar and Chairman of the Revolutionary Council, Dr Hussein Ali Mwinyi, officially opened the Z-Summit 2023.
-The Z- Summit 2023 had a massive success, with over 100 exhibitors and 250 registered travel buyers from 23 countries participated.
-Broadly, sustainable tourism was a key focus during the Summit.
+The Z-summit 2023 attracted over 100 exhibitors and 250 registered travel agencies from 23 countries.
+Theme of the Summit was sustainable tourism.